Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model: Synthetic spectra

-We investigate whether the temperature inversion caused by the ongoing convergence of the deeper atmosphere found during the first few hundred days of our WASP-43b simulation would impact predictions for observables.
+We investigate whether the difference in the magnitude of the temperature inversion caused by the ongoing convergence of the deeper atmosphere of our WASP-43b simulation would impact predictions for observables.
 The resulting transmission spectra for HD~209458b in Fig.~\ref{fig:spec_HD2} and WASP-43b in Fig.~\ref{fig:spec_WASP-43b} show good agreement with the observed values.
 However, we find that the pressure region between around \SI{1}{\bar} contributes most to the spectrum for wavelengths between $\SI{0.4}{\mu\m}$ and $\SI{2}{\mu\m}$, whereas the pressure range between \SI{0.1}{\bar} and \SI{0.001}{\bar} dominates the infrared spectrum.
 This would explain, why we only see a (very small) difference between the transmission spectra for WASP-43b at \SI{500}{\day} and \SI{12000}{\day} in the infrared but not in the optical (see Fig.~\ref{fig:spec_HD2}).

-In examining the dayside emission spectra, we find that the shape of the water line feature of WASP-43b and HD~209458b seems to agree between the observed water feature and the model spectra.
-However, there seems to be an offset, which has also been found in the models of \citet{Lee2021GCM} and might be explained by the lack of clouds and the assumption of solar metallicity in our model.
-These two simplifications affect the emitted flux and also decrease the strength of superrotation \citep[e.g.,][]{Kataria2015WASP, Drummond2018Metallicity, Parmentier2021GCM}.
+In examining the dayside emission spectra, we find that the shape of the water line feature of WASP-43b and HD~209458b does not seem to agree between the observed water feature and the model spectra.
+The reason for the difference in the shape of the water feature is found in the inclusion of TiO and VO opacities, which cause a temperature inversion \citep{Showman2009GCM}.
+A similar trend can be found in \citet[][Fig. 7, right panel]{Lee2021GCM}, where the authors show the spectral differences of a semi-gray model without temperature inversion compared to more advanced models that include the temperature inversion.
+A model without TiO and VO in the upper atmosphere would therefore clearly fit the observed spectra much better.
+Further, the lack of clouds and the assumption of solar metallicity in our model affects the emitted flux and also effect the strength of superrotation \citep[e.g.,][]{Kataria2015WASP, Drummond2018Metallicity, Parmentier2021GCM}.

 Moreover, we find that the \SI{500}{\day} and \SI{12000}{\day} emission spectra of the WASP-43b model are clearly impacted by the state of the deep atmosphere (see Fig.~\ref{fig:temp_evol}).
 The flux differences in the emission spectrum thus highlight the effect of deep temperature convergence on the observable atmosphere.
 These differences are not seen for HD~209458b because the observable atmosphere seems to be unaffected by the state of the deep atmosphere (see Fig.~\ref{fig:temp_evol}).